/ Blog

 The traditional ways in which credit cards are used are changing.
 One of the hot new payment options within the world of travel and fintech is virtual credit cards (VCCs).
 The global value of VCC transactions will reach $6.8 trillion in 2026, rising from $1.9 trillion in 2021.

-For those who are not familiar with them, VCCs are temporary credit card numbers used to facilitate online transactions anywhere credit cards are an accepted form of payment.
-These add an extra layer of security as they are randomly generated disposable numbers that are used in place of real account numbers.
+For those unfamiliar, VCCs are temporary credit card numbers used to facilitate online transactions anywhere credit cards are an accepted form of payment.
+These add an extra layer of security as they are randomly generated disposable numbers instead of real account numbers.

-When it comes to the world of hospitality, VCCs have become a popular form of payment for B2B transactions in replacement of corporate credit cards and a common means of pay out between OTAs and hotels.
+In the hospitality world, VCCs have become a popular form of payment for B2B transactions, replacing corporate credit cards, and a common means of payment between OTAs and hotels.

-It’s worth noting that other terms used are VCN (Virtual Card Number) or simply virtual card because these cards can technically be credit, debit or prepaid.
-Credit and deferred debit cards have higher interchange fees than immediate debit and prepaid cards as their level of risk is higher.
+It’s worth noting that other terms used are VCN (Virtual Card Number) or virtual card because these cards can technically be credit, debit, or prepaid.
+Credit and deferred debit cards have higher interchange fees than immediate debit and prepaid cards, as their level of risk is higher.

 "VCCs can be generated quickly with specific expiry dates and specific amounts to be drawn from them.
-They allow merchants to confirm receipt of the funds instantly," said James Brown, TrustedStays Head of Commercials & Partnerships.
+They allow merchants to instantly confirm receipt of the funds," said James Brown, TrustedStays Head of Commercials & Partnerships.

 "They protect the real card details of the consumer and they take the fraud/chargeback risk away from the small provider as the intermediary carries that liability."

-Once a guest or person making the reservation has made the booking on a site such as Booking.com or Expedia, the booking site passes on the transaction via a virtual credit card.
+Once a guest or person making the reservation has booked on a site such as Booking.com or Expedia, the booking site passes on the transaction via a virtual credit card.

-The card, however, is only activated and ready to be charged at a later date (typically on the check-in or check-out date).
+The card, however, is only activated and ready to be charged later (typically on the check-in or check-out date).
 And this doesn’t just apply to credit card bookings.
 VCCs are used to transfer funds to the hotel for every form of payment used to make a reservation.

 VCC Costs & Drawbacks

 While there are many benefits of using VCCs, low fees and low error rates aren’t among them.
-As a matter of fact, hotels are incurring higher costs from these fees associated with VCCs.
+In fact, hotels are incurring higher costs from these fees associated with VCCs.

-This was very eloquently represented in a blog post by Mews.
-Although this was written a few years ago, the problem not only still exists, but has arguably gotten worse.
-Since 2015 within the EU, under PSD2 regulation, the interchange fees for consumer debit cards and consumer credit cards have been regulated and capped at 0.2% and 0.3% respectively.
+Mews's blog post very eloquently represented this.
+Although this was written a few years ago, the problem not only still exists but has arguably gotten worse.
+Since 2015, within the EU, under PSD2 regulation, the interchange fees for consumer debit cards and consumer credit cards have been regulated and capped at 0.2% and 0.3%, respectively.

 This safeguarded hotels within the EU against high interchange fees with consumer bookings.
-However, this regulation doesn’t apply to corporate cards and the interchange fees are over 1.5% on average (so, more than five times as high!) when VCCs are used to pay out hotels.
+However, this regulation doesn’t apply to corporate cards, and the interchange fees are over 1.5% on average (more than five times as high!) when VCCs are used to pay out hotels.

-And outside of the EU, these rates are typically even higher because there is no cap on corporate cards.
-This is because more actions need to be taken to process virtual credit cards compared to regular ones.
+Outside of the EU, these rates are typically even higher because there is no cap on corporate cards.
+This is because more actions need to be taken to process virtual credit cards than regular ones.

-Also not to be forgotten are the typical credit card payment fees, which we outline in part one of our series.
-These include scheme fees, acquirer fees and payment gateway fees and are tacked onto the high interchange fees.
-When all of these fees are combined, hotels are paying, on average, 2.5-3% per VCC transaction.
+Also not to be forgotten are the typical credit card payment fees outlined in part one of our series.
+These include scheme fees, acquirer fees, and payment gateway fees and are tacked onto the high interchange fees.
+When all of these fees are combined, hotels pay, on average, 2.5-3% per VCC transaction.

-Although cost is the major underlying issue with virtual credit cards, there are other challenges hotels must contend with.
-One of the biggest disadvantages is virtual credit cards have a limited use, which can vary based on the booking website.
+Although cost is the major underlying issue with virtual credit cards, hotels must contend with other challenges.
+One of the biggest disadvantages is that virtual credit cards have limited use, which can vary depending on the booking website.

 Smarthotel.nl summed up this problem perfectly on their blog, writing: